Mc8Claud/Papyrus-RU/README.md

 * Hello!
-Here you can absolutelly free download very popularity and beautifully font  "Papyrus" with cyrillic letters (for Russian and Ucrainian languages)
+Here you can absolutelly free download very popular and beautifull font  "Papyrus" with cyrillic letters (for Russian and Ucrainian languages)
 From my heart)
 * The name of this font: "Papyrus-RU"